alankan886/CYA-API-Flask/README.md

 <a name="todo"/> </br>
 ## To-do

-- [ ] I'm planning on adding a frontend to this project, creating a SPA that interacts with the API.
+- [ ] Add a frontend that interact with the API.
-	 - Technologies I'm planning to use are React, TypeScript and either Redux or Hooks.
+- [ ] Add Flask Blueprints for API versioning.
-- [ ] Implement the spaced repetition algorithm for calculating the next review date.
+- [x] ~~Implement the spaced repetition algorithm for calculating the next review date.~~
-- [ ] Learning Redis and implementing it for JWT tokens.
 - [ ] Password hashing before storing to database.
 - [ ] Add created_at column in all the database tables.